practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Mercury/README.md

 ..where I did these things:

 ```
+$ cd  # go to home directory
+$ mkdir Mercury  # create an extra target directory for the later language installation
+# change back into installation directory: ./mercury-srcdist-rotd-2025-11-01/
-$ ./configure --enable-minimal-install
+$ ./configure --enable-minimal-install --prefix=$HOME/Mercury  # do not install as usual into directory /usr/local/... as a root user;
+# this is a root directory and would make future installations of "extras" as a normal user hard;
+# use instead a subdirectory of the current, normal user: --prefix=$HOME/Mercury
 $ make  # this will take some time
 ```

-Alternatively, for speeding up compilation with 4 concurrent jobs:
+Alternatively, for speeding up compilation with 4 concurrent jobs this command could be used:
 ```
 $ make -j4
 ```

 ```
-$ sudo make install               # this will also take some time
+$ make install  # this will also take some time; installation is done here not as root user!
 ```

-Alternatively, for speeding up installation with 4 concurrent jobs:
+Alternatively, for speeding up installation with 4 concurrent jobs this command could be used:
 ```
-$ sudo make PARALLEL=-j4 install
+$ make PARALLEL=-j4 install
 ```

-Add to your _PATH_ in the _.bashrc_ file: _export PATH="$PATH:/usr/local/mercury-rotd-2025-11-01/bin"_
+Add to your _PATH_ in the _.bashrc_ file: _export PATH="$PATH:~/Mercury/bin"_

-..and activate it:
+Symbol _~_ refers to your home directory.
+Then activate the modified _.bashrc_ file:

 ```
 $ source ~/.bashrc